 - Off-Campus Event Registration Application

-- All college-sponsored events happening off campus must be submitted for approval from Student Life 14 business days before the event date.
+- All college-sponsored events happening off campus must be submitted for approval from Student Life 2 weeks before the event date.

 National Pan-Hellenic Council Chapters

 Alpha Kappa Alpha Sorority, Inc., Lambda Iota Chapter

 National Founding Date: 1908

 Millsaps College Founding Date: 1977

 National Programs: Launching New Dimensions of Service